Follow the Legal Research and Writing Program on Twitter @UVALawWriting.

 UVA Law students engage in a wide range of work, and the skills they learn in the Legal Research and Writing Program are highly adaptable to an array of practice areas and, indeed, careers beyond traditional law practice.
 Buck, who has been a co-director of the program for 25 years, has heard many stories of how students put their skills to good use over the summer.
 “Every fall, students return from their summer positions and say, ‘I knew how to do the job.
 Thanks.’”

-Second- and third-year law students may apply for a fellowship in the Dillard Fellow Program, an integral part of the course in legal research and writing.
-Dillard Fellows work closely with the legal writing faculty and with first-year students, reviewing and commenting on papers, helping judge the oral arguments, and generally assisting students with their research and writing needs.
+Second- and third-year law students may apply for a fellowship in the Legal Writing Fellows Program, an integral part of the course in legal research and writing.
+The fellows work closely with the legal writing faculty and with first-year students, reviewing and commenting on papers, helping judge the oral arguments, and generally assisting students with their research and writing needs.